-If it is felt that pupils are making progress which is sustainable then they may be taken off the SEND support list.
-If this is the case then the views of the teacher, SENDCo, pupil and parents need to be taken into account, as well as that of any other professionals involved with the child.
-If it is agreed by all to take the pupil off the SEND support list then all records will be kept until the pupil leaves the school (and passed on to the next setting).
-The pupil will be continued to be monitored through the schools monitoring procedures, such as pupil progress meetings.
-If it is felt that the pupil requires additional assistance then the procedures set out in this policy will be followed.
+If it is felt a child is making progress which is sustainable then they may be taken off the SEND support list.
+If this is the case then the views of the teacher, SENDCo, child and parents need to be taken into account, as well as that of any other professionals involved with the child.
+If it is agreed by all to take the child off the SEND support list then all records will be kept until the child leaves the school (and passed on to the next setting).
+The child will continue to be monitored through the school's monitoring procedures, such as pupil progress meetings.
+If it is felt that the child requires additional assistance then the procedures set out in this policy will be followed.